Schmitt trigger: Fundamental idea

 Circuits with hysteresis are based on positive feedback.
 Any active circuit can be made to behave as a Schmitt trigger by applying positive feedback so that the loop gain is more than one.
 The positive feedback is introduced by adding a part of the output voltage to the input voltage.
-These circuits contain an attenuator (the B box in the figure on the right) and an adder (the circle with "+" inside) in addition to an amplifier acting as a comparator.
+These circuits contain an attenuator (the B box in the figure on the right) and an analog adder (the circle with "+" inside) in addition to an amplifier acting as a comparator.
 There are three specific techniques for implementing this general idea.
 The first two of them are dual versions (series and parallel) of the general positive feedback system.
 In these configurations, the output voltage increases the effective difference input voltage of the comparator by "decreasing the threshold" or by "increasing the circuit input voltage"; the threshold and memory properties are incorporated in one element.
 In the third technique, the threshold and memory properties are separated.

-Dynamic threshold (series feedback): when the input voltage crosses the threshold in either direction, the circuit itself changes its own threshold to the opposite direction.
+Dynamic threshold (series feedback)

+When the input voltage crosses the threshold in either direction, the circuit itself changes its own threshold to the opposite direction.
 For this purpose, it subtracts a part of its output voltage from the threshold (it is equal to adding voltage to the input voltage).
 Thus the output affects the threshold and does not affect the input voltage.
 These circuits are implemented by a differential amplifier with "series positive feedback" where the input is connected to the inverting input and the inverted output to the non-inverting input.
-In this arrangement, attenuation and summation are separated: a voltage divider acts as an attenuator and the loop acts as a simple series voltage summer.
+In this arrangement, attenuation and summation are separated: a voltage divider acts as an attenuator and the loop acts as a simple series voltage summer (applying Kirchhoff's voltage law).
 Examples are the classic transistor emitter-coupled Schmitt trigger, the op-amp inverting Schmitt trigger, etc.

-Modified input voltage (parallel feedback): when the input voltage crosses the threshold in either direction the circuit changes its input voltage in the same direction (now it adds a part of its output voltage directly to the input voltage).
+Modified input voltage (parallel feedback)

+When the input voltage crosses the threshold in either direction the circuit changes its input voltage in the same direction (now it adds a part of its output voltage directly to the input voltage).
 Thus the output augments the input voltage and does not affect the threshold.
 These circuits can be implemented by a single-ended non-inverting amplifier with "parallel positive feedback" where the input and the output sources are connected through resistors to the input.
-The two resistors form a weighted parallel summer incorporating both the attenuation and summation.
+The two resistors form a weighted parallel summer (applying Kirchhoff's current law) incorporating both the attenuation and summation.
 Examples are the less familiar collector-base coupled Schmitt trigger, the op-amp non-inverting Schmitt trigger, etc.

 Some circuits and elements exhibiting negative resistance can also act in a similar way: negative impedance converters (NIC), neon lamps, tunnel diodes (e.g., a diode with an N-shaped current–voltage characteristic in the first quadrant), etc. In the last case, an oscillating input will cause the diode to move from one rising leg of the "N" to the other and back again as the input crosses the rising and falling switching thresholds.